sugarlabs/musicblocks/documentation/README.md

-Special ratios of the whole note can be created very easily with the *Rhythm* block by choosing an integer other than the traditional "powers of two" that standard western music notation affords us.
+Special ratios of the whole note can be created very easily with the *Rhythm* block by choosing an integer other than the traditional "powers of two" that standard Western music notation affords us.
 For example, putting a "5" into the argument for "note value" will create a note value equal to "one fifth the durational length of a whole note".
 This gives the user endless rhythmic possibilities.